 - 1. You must obtain permission of the instructor. - 2.
 You must be a senior in good standing and have a B (3.0) GPA average. - 3.
-Undergraduate enrollments may not cause the exclusion of a qualified graduate student in a graduate course. - Undergraduate students must complete a petition for request to enroll which is available in the Graduate Division.
+Undergraduate enrollments may not cause the exclusion of a qualified graduate student in a graduate - 4.
+Undergraduate students must complete a petition for request to enroll which is available in the Division of Graduate Affairs.